 On storyboards, modern fictional heroes such as magical girls can make it look so easy folks to be better versions of themselves for their communities.
 By contrast, the newspapers can make it look like people are little more than animals, with their communities being little better.
 If you will, imagine, visually, the human lifespan: people being kids and people becoming adults.
 Your average well-adjusted first-world child is probably informed by the optimism of the superhero media that they regularly consume.
 Their optimism becomes tempered by knowledge of how malicious and indifferent people continue to be with each other.
 They look back to their superhero media of yonder and re-evaluate their relationships with them.
 They make a determination.
 Do they break up with their old stories like a spouse who’s discovered evidence of cheating?
 Do they reject their old heroes for betraying their trust by speaking lies or half-truths?
 Or do they negotiate a different understanding with them because, at the end of the day, you can’t help but wish for the naivety to be true?

-To me, the depth of Madoka Magica lies less in its debated worth as a magical girl deconstruction and more in its painful resonance as a critique of modernism through the magical girl genre.
+To me, the depth of Madoka Magica lies less in its debated worth as a magical girl deconstruction and more in its painful resonance as a critique of the Enlightenment through the magical girl genre.
 The darkness in Madoka Magica is not so much an exercise in self-indulgent edginess as it is a reflection of the systematic coldness and callousness of postmodern living.
-In many ways, the thematic priorities of magical girl anime, as with other works of heroism, reflect modernist assumptions: an optimism towards humanity and an idealism toward humanity’s future.
+In many ways, the thematic priorities of magical girl anime, as with other works of heroism, reflect hopeful Enlightenment assumptions: an optimism towards humanity and an idealism toward humanity’s future.
 As is per convention, the magical girl heroine fights for people and the world because of the underlying assumption that they are universally worth saving.
 Madoka Magica challenges that convention by portraying these same people and the very world as the cause of their suffering.
 Compassion in contemporary society not so much demonized as it is sparing, and cruelty of postmodern life seems so profusive as to be unstoppable.